(Versión en español “Radicación Planillas Corporativas para el año 2018”)

 Corporate Tax Return with Outstanding Balance for Payment

-If there is any outstanding balance for payment, the taxpayer must make the payment no later than the date established by the Code.
+If there is any outstanding balance for the payment, the taxpayer must make the payment no later than the date established by the Code.
 The payment may be made using the following methods:

 Electronic Payment: At the moment of electronic filing of the tax return using a checking or savings account with sufficient funds.

 In Person: At any Internal Revenue Collections Office, along with the Electronic Filing of the Corporate Tax Return Confirmation Notice.
-Payment may be made in cash, using a credit or debit card or with a check or money order in name of the Secretary of the Treasury.
+Payment may be made in cash, using a credit or debit card, or with a check or money order in name of the Secretary of the Treasury.

 Amended Tax Returns